nbeaver/why-linux-is-better/README.rst

 connect to the internet and run a web browser, and (for `persistent live USB flash drives`_) retain settings and data on the next boot-up.
+This makes live versions of Linux useful for recovering files from damaged hard drives, making bootable backups of an entire drive, scanning a disk for malware without loading a potentially compromised operating system, distinguishing hardware problems from softwre problems, and other tasks requiring a temporary operating system.

 .. _Live versions: http://www.linux.com/directory/Distributions/livecd
 .. _persistent live USB flash drives: http://askubuntu.com/questions/295701/what-would-be-the-differences-between-a-persistent-usb-live-session-and-a-instal

 Some live Linux distributions, such as `Puppy Linux`_, are lightweight enough that they default to `running from a RAM disk`_, and consequently have much faster disk I/O than an OS that must access a spinning hard drive.
 (This comes at the cost of disk space being limited by RAM.
 There's no reason you can't mount an internal or external drive to store files, though.)